 Lua Performance Tips and Benchmarking

-Lua is fast by design.
-A single function call or table access takes on the order of nanoseconds.
+Lua performance starts with the language design itself: a single function call or table access takes on the order of nanoseconds.
 But as your program grows, small inefficiencies compound.
 The difference between a well-tuned loop and a careless one can be orders of magnitude.

 This guide covers the most impactful Lua-specific performance techniques, explains when each one matters, and shows you how to measure improvements correctly.